 When you send in your admissions application, you automatically will be considered for merit scholarships, whether you are a first-year or transfer student.
 First-year applicants may also apply for the Presidential Scholarship, which requires a separate essay.

 If you wish to be considered for need-based financial assistance, submit the College Scholarship Service (CSS) PROFILE at the time you apply.
 We are not able to offer financial assistance to cover the full cost of attendance.
 Our admissions process is need-aware, meaning that we will deny an application on financial grounds if the CSS PROFILE indicates greater need than we will be able to provide through merit scholarships and need-based financial aid.

 The CSS Profile is the only acceptable application for financial aid, and it must be submitted online to the College Board.
 Please refrain from emailing a copy of your application to the Admissions Office.
 Also, Clark doesn’t accept the International Student Financial Aid Application (ISFAA).

-If you do not receive financial assistance, you would pay an estimated $60,473 in expenses for the 2019-2020 academic year.
+If you do not receive financial assistance, you would pay an estimated $62,865 in expenses for the 2021-2022 academic year.
 These expenses include fees and health insurance, which all students are expected to pay.
 This figure assumes that students live in our standard rooms and participate in the standard meal plan.
 Individual choices regarding room and meal plan options may affect your overall costs.

 International students who do plan to apply for financial assistance are still expected to demonstrate the ability to cover a significant percentage of the cost of their education.
 This includes students who wish to be considered for the Presidential Scholarship.
 On average, international students at Clark pay at least $30,000 per year.